Flugelhorn: History

 The German word Flügel means wing or flank in English.
-In early 18th century Germany, a ducal hunt leader known as a Flügelmeister blew the Flügelhorn, a large semicircular brass or silver valveless horn, to direct the wings of the hunt.
-Military use dates from the Seven Years' War, where this instrument was employed as a predecessor of the bugle.
+In early 18th century Germany, a ducal hunt leader known as a Flügelmeister used a Flügelhorn to direct his wing of the hunting party.
+It was originally a form of signal horn called a Halbmond (lit. 'half-moon'), a large, semicircular brass or silver valveless horn with a conical bore.

+Military use dates from the Seven Years' War, during which the instrument was employed as a predecessor of the bugle.